awidegreen/tr064/README.md

 ###tr064lib
 *tr064lib* is a library which can be used for finding CPE capable devices in your local network.
 It implements its own very simple devices discovery mechanism (UPnP).

-Once found, the devices will queried for available services which can than be executed accordingly (SOAP request).
+Once found, the devices will be queried for available services which can then be executed accordingly (SOAP request).

 The specification of the devices can also be exported in a single file, e.g. *json* and later reused (import) in order to avoid re-discovery and re-parsing.

 ### tr064tool
 Is the front-end for *tr064lib*.
-It is command-line tool which provides most of `tr064lib`s functionality via a single command line application, see help for details and usage.
+It is a command-line tool which provides most of `tr064lib`s functionality via a single command line application, see manpage for details and usage.

 **tr064tool** requires a service and an action, which are separated via colon.
 The same applies for action arguments:
 ```